nondescryptid/opendoc-state-court-judgments/2019_SGMC_15/report.md

 32     In my judgement, the Accused’s behaviour in approaching the Complainant’s car was unnatural and surreptitious for the following reasons:

 i.
 I agreed with the Prosecution that when the Accused reached the Complainant’s car near the front right, she was seen to be transferring something from her left hand to her right.
-The Accused herself admitted that her car key was in her right hand when she was walking around the Complainant’s car[\[note: 22\]](#Ftn_22);
+The Accused herself admitted that her car key was in her right hand when she was walking around the Complainant’s car[^22];

 ii.
 When she reached the back of the Complainant’s car on the right, instead of turning to her left to go to the staircase (as she claimed was her intention), she turned to her right and pretended to look down the parapet.
 In my judgment, this unnatural action of hers was in fact her way of trying to make her presence at the back of the Complainant’s car looked less suspicious, so that she appeared to other people to be merely searching or looking out for something at the back of a car.
 Further, I did not accept the Accused’s explanation that she had left her mobile phone in her car.
 In my judgment, this was another one of the Accused’s lies to explain why she was seen walking around the back of the Complainant’s car from the right to the left instead of turning to her left to go to the staircase at Exit B;